 The mom I remember left us a long time ago.
 The truth is she was stolen away by dementia and old age.
 At 97, her physical self remains: immobile and plagued by the effects of years spent worshipping the sun.
 It gets harder and harder to visit her at her care facility.
 It's a well-worn place filled with people just waiting for time to pass.
 She rests in her hospital bed or her wheelchair, usually lost in a fog.
 Sometimes she seems to know who I am, although often she thinks I am her sister.
 Other times I can see her searching her memory for a name to put with my face.
 But the hardest days are when her gaze just trails away blankly.

 Today I am so thankful for all the time I had with my mom, and for her selflessness, her humor, and her sage advice. ("Mother's Law!")
 She taught me how to love my children unconditionally; how to make others feel welcome; the value in sticking to a schedule; and that complaining about something won't make it any better.

 I sat with her the other day, like so many days before, and held her hand while she dozed on and off.
+It was one of the bad days, when I just couldn't get her to engage.
 At one point l bent down and looked into those blue eyes, now red-rimmed and watery.
 “Are you in there?”
 I asked softly, expecting the usual empty stare.
-But this time she looked directly into my eyes, and then slowly nodded her head yes.
+But this time she lifted her gaze and looked directly into my eyes, and then slowly nodded her head yes.
 Yes, she is still there.
-I squeezed her hand and whispered, “I love you”.
+I squeezed her hand and whispered that I loved her.
 She squeezed my hand back and whispered, “I love you, too.”
 And then she slipped away again.